Cats and Children

-- Always pick her up supporting the chest with one hand and her hind legs with the other.
-A cat can also perch with its front legs on your shoulder, but be sure to support the back legs with your arm or hand
+- Always pick them up supporting the chest with one hand and hind legs with the other.
+A cat can also perch with their front legs on your shoulder, but be sure to support the back legs with your arm or hand

-- If a cat struggles or tries to get away, let her go
+- If a cat struggles or tries to get away, let them go

-- If a cat's ears are flat and its tail is lashing then she is not happy and should be left alone
+- If a cat's ears are flat and their tail is lashing then they are not happy and should be left alone

 - Don't touch a cat's tummy.
-It can frighten the cat and she may bite
+It can frighten the cat and they may bite

 - When playing with a cat, always use appropriate toys.
 Teasing, or trying to entice the cat to catch your hands or fingers is not a good idea.
 It may lead to a scratch or a bite

-- If the cat is sleeping, eating or using the litter-box, leave her alone - there'll be plenty of time for play later
+- If your cat is sleeping, eating or using the litter-box, leave them alone - there'll be plenty of time for play later

 Cats should have a 'quiet-space' where they can be left alone.
-This may be a room (you might choose to keep her litter tray in there too) or just a space under a bed.
+This may be a room (you might choose to keep the litter tray in there too) or just a space under a bed.
 An ideal piece of "furniture" for a cat is a tall cat perch.
-Cats love having high places to sit, it can double as a scratching post and if she is feeling stressed she can also use it to climb out of reach of grabby hands.
+Cats love having high places to sit, it can double as a scratching post and if they are feeling stressed it can also be used to climb out of reach of grabby hands.